pit-ray/dotfiles/README.md

 cp dotfiles/.vimrc ~
 ```

-## Setup the environment for LateX on Windows.
+## Setup the environment for LaTeX on Windows.

 1. Install chocolatey.
 ```sh